ilincaispir/ilincaispir/README.md

 - 🌱 I’m currently learning LLMs
 - 💞️ I’m looking to collaborate on data science roles
 - 📫 How to reach me: www.linkedin.com/in/ilincaispir
-- ⚡ Fun fact: I love to travel
+- ⚡ Fun fact: I've been coding for 8 years but took a long break during my BSc

 <!---
 ilincaispir/ilincaispir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.